Comprehensive Eye Exams

 In partial corneal transplants (descemet stripping endothelial keratoplasty, or DSEK), Dr. Younger removes the diseased back surface of the cornea through a small incision.
 The donor cornea is prepared by a specialized eye bank to in order to separate the healthy back layer, which is inserted into the front part of the eye.
 An air bubble is then placed and pushes the donor tissue up against the back surface of the patient's cornea.
 The eye's natural pumping mechanism will attach the donor cornea as the air absorbs.
 DSEK is an advance in corneal transplantation that provides a better surgical option with less healing time, less astigmatism and less risk of rejection.
 Corneal transplant procedures may restore vision to otherwise blind eyes in some cases, and, of all tissue transplants, the most successful is a corneal transplant.
 The entire cornea is replaced in conditions such as scarring and keratoconus.
 In full corneal transplants (penetrating keratoplasty, or PKP), the diseased, or scarred, cornea is removed using a corneal trephine, creating a â€œbedâ€ for the donor cornea, which is gently attached into place with ultra-fine sutures.

 In the United States, diabetes is the leading cause of blindness in people under the age of 65.
 Diabetes can cause devastating eye diseases which require laser or surgery.
 Macular degeneration is caused by a breakdown of the macula, which is the central portion of the retina.
 Comprehensive yearly eye examinations are important in detecting macular degeneration as the symptoms of the disease often go unnoticed.
 Early detection of macular degeneration may prevent further vision loss, since treatment is often most effective when started early.
-We will perform a comprehensive eye exam using advanced ophthalmic equipment that includes a visual acuity test, careful examination of your retina, and advanced OCT imaging of the retina.
-Afterwards, we will discuss your treatment options.
+We will perform a comprehensive eye exam using advanced ophthalmic equipment that includes a complete examination of your retina, color photos and advanced OCT imaging of the retina.
+Afterwards, we will discuss your treatment options; if needed, patients can see our Board-certified retina specialist in office.

 Cosmetic Botox Injections and Latisse